 5. Multi-ethnic reference data determined by the mBCA 515/514 in 3 international scientific studies on ethnic differences in body composition

 3,069 men and women were measured with the seca mBCA 515/514 at the University Hospital Hamburg-Eppendorf, the University of Tokyo Hospital and the Instituto Nacional de Ciencias Médicas y Nutrición (Mexico City).
 The observational study provides insight into typical body composition of the three populations and confirms significant differences in body composition among the groups.
 The results show that not only the average BMI differs among Germans, Japanese and Mexicans, but fat mass, muscle mass and their distribution also differ for men and women with the same BMI.
-Normal ranges for body composition were generated from the collected reference data and implemented in the mBCA.
+Reference ranges for body composition were generated from the collected reference data and implemented in the mBCA.

 Jensen, B., Moritoyo, T., Kaufer-Horwitz, M., Peine, S., Norman, K., Maisch, M. J., ... & Fonz-Enríquez, E. (2018).
 Ethnic differences in fat and muscle mass and their implication for interpretation of bioelectrical impedance vector analysis.
 Applied Physiology, Nutrition, and Metabolism, 44(6), 619-626.